Ives calls progressive tax system proposal 'worst' idea in history of Illinois politics

 “I actually think it’s one of the worst ideas to ever be proposed in the history of Illinois politics,” Ives told the DuPage Policy Journal.
 “All it will do is accelerate the flight from Illinois that we’re already witnessing.”

-The Illinois Policy Institute (IPI) reports House Speaker Mike Madigan’s campaign to enact a progressive tax system to replace the long-established flat tax system didn’t end when a progressive-tax constitutional amendment failed in the general assembly earlier this year.
+The Illinois Policy Institute (IPI) reports House Speaker Mike Madigan’s campaign to enact a progressive tax system to replace the long-established flat tax system didn’t end when a progressive-tax constitutional amendment failed in the General Assembly earlier this year.
 Soon after that vote, Madigan (D-Illinois) introduced House Resolution 1025, a non-binding endorsement of a desired progressive tax rate.

-House Bill 3522, the legislation that failed earlier this year, was introduced by state Rep. Robert Martwick (D-Chicago) and would trigger higher taxes for individuals grossing as $17,300 a year, according to IPI.
+House Bill 3522, the legislation that failed earlier this year, was introduced by state Rep. Robert Martwick (D-Chicago) and would trigger higher taxes for individuals grossing as little as $17,300 a year, according to IPI.